Lnckk/ECF-Front-End/README.md

 # EN

-My goal ?
-Create a model for desktop and phone format on the subject of food and then create the site approximately that's what I did and here is the result to make this site I needed TheMealDB API and Unsplash for some photos.
+My goal?
+Create a model for the desktop and phone format on the subject of food and then create the site approximately that's what I did and here is the result to make this site I needed TheMealDB API and Unsplash for some photos.

 Here is some information about the site:

-- First of all my header with a logo and a menu to go to the different sections of my site.
+- First of all, my header with a logo and a menu to go to the different sections of my site.
 - Then on my floating zone there are the best dishes offered by our application (optional).
 - I put these colors (green) on the headlines to remind healthy foods, such as vegetables.
 - The next section there is information on our website that is rather crisp, go see 😜.